 Joyce Rosenberg graduated from the KU School of Law in 1996.
 While in law school, she served as editor-in-chief of the Kansas Law Review.
 She enjoyed an extensive practice in labor and employment law with several Kansas City firms.
 She joined the law faculty in 2005 as an instructor in the Lawyering program.
 She currently teaches Lawyering Skills and the Externship Clinic.

-This will be Joyce's eighth year serving as a Workshop faculty member.
+This will be Joyce's ninth year serving as a Workshop faculty member.

 Suzanne Valdez, KU Law

 Prior to joining the KU Law faculty in 1999, Suzanne Valdez was an attorney with Kansas Legal Services in Kansas City, Kan.
 Suzanne graduated from the KU School of Law in 1996.
 She was a member of the Kansas Journal of Law & Public Policy, a research and teaching assistant, a participant in the Legal Aid Clinic, and winner of a Foulston & Siefkin Excellence in Appellate Advocacy Award and the 1996 Walter Hiersteiner Outstanding Service Award.
 An outstanding teacher, Suzanne was the recipient of the 2000 and 2015 Immel Award for Teaching Excellence and the 2002 Moreau Award for commitment to advising students.

 The Deposition Skills Workshop is Suzanne's brainchild, which she created in order to give KU Law students exposure to more practical legal skills.
 She serves as the Workshop administrator, classroom component instructor, and as Workshop faculty.
 While serving on the KU Law faculty full time, Suzanne also maintains a part-time private practice focusing on civil litigation.